Mupen64-Rewrite/SM64LuaRedux/README.md

 As an example: if Mario is facing angle 54600 and `Match Angle` set to 2000, with `Dyaw` and `Right` selected, it will hold the input coresponding to angle 52600.

 You can add your own colour schemes, or adjust the existing ones in `Settings.lua`.
-To switch to dark mode, put `Settings.Theme = Settings.Themes.Dark` inside the main script.
+To switch to dark mode, put `Settings.Colors = Settings.Themes.Dark` inside the main script.

 ![DarkTheme](https://cdn.discordapp.com/attachments/196442189604192256/825851592141307955/InputLuaDarkTheme.png)